- Automobile & Allied

 The Group is a very strong Sectoral Group given the presence of major ports in the city along with an international airport; which makes it the major business routes for goods and services coming in and going out of the country.
 About 70%-90% of international business logistics meant for Nigeria is routed through Lagos which still remains the economic and financial capital of the country.
 The implication of this therefore is that majority of the key players in this sector are members of this Sectoral Group.
 Membership cuts across Freight Forwarders, Shipping and Haulage/logistics companies and other players within the Maritime industry.
 Members of this Group meet regularly to discuss issues of common interest.
 For more information, on the Group contact Eze on 0813 104 8999 or firstname.lastname@example.org.

-The Industrial Group of the Chamber consists of key players in the manufacturing sector of the Nigerian economy.
-These include major global brands, indigenous manufacturing conglomerates and budding small and medium scale companies operating in that sector.
-Since Lagos and its environs form the manufacturing hub of the country, a good proportion of companies operating in the sector are members of the Chamber.
+The Industrial Group of the Chamber consist of companies in the manufacturing sector of the Nigerian economy, these include major global brands, indigenous manufacturing conglomerates and budding small & medium scale companies operating in that sector.
+Since Lagos and its environ forms the manufacturing hub of the country, a good proportion of companies operating in the sector are members of the Chamber.
 This is a very vibrant and dynamic Group, whose hallmark is advocacy towards creating an enabling environment for the growth and profitability of local manufacturing.
 The group meets on a bi-monthly basis, for further enquiries on the Group, please call or email the Secretary/Relationship Manager of the Group; Gbemisola on 0802.835.8125 or email@example.com

 The Insurance Group is one of the newly created Groups in the Chamber, carved out of the Financial Services Group.
 The membership of this Group includes but not limited to Underwriters, Brokers and Loss Adjusters.
 The Group seeks to increase the level of insurance penetration in the country and in the process add value to her members while also protecting their interest through constructive engagement with relevant industry stakeholders.